|Expresso da Vitória|

 ST: Roberto Dinamite (Brazil)

 Roberto Dinamite is a legend at Vasco Da Gama.
 He is their appearance record holder and all-time leading scorer.
+He was also the all-time leading scorer in the Brazilian Série A. He had 38 caps scoring 20 goals for Brazil.
 He went to the World Cup Finals in 1978 and 1982.
-He scored 3 goals in 1978. he was the Copa América Top Scorer in 1983.
+He scored 3 goals in 1978.
+He was the Copa América Top Scorer in 1983.
 In 1982, he was backup striker who received a callup after Careca got injured and unable to play in Spain.

-Donizete, Ramon Roque Rafagnelli, Mauro Galvão, Bismark, Pinga, Sabará, Fontana, Ricardo Rocha, Tostão, Acácio, Mazaropi, Coronel, Maneca, Fausto dos Santos.
+Donizete, Ramon Roque Rafagnelli, Mauro Galvão, Bismark, Pinga, Sabará, Fontana, Ricardo Rocha, Tostão, Acácio, Mazaropi, Coronel, Maneca, Fausto dos Santos, Juninho Paulista, Ipojucan.

 -- Coronel missed out on the rightback spot.

 -- Vasco Da Gama has many great centerbacks.
 All of my selected centerbacks have long careers with the club.
 Mauro Galvão was my last back dropped.
 He deserved to be on the squad.

 -- Both Leônidas da Silva and Domingos da Guia only played one season at the club.